 FL Supreme Court blocks Renatha Francis appointment; DeSantis has until Monday to name new justice

 Renatha Francis, behind podium, looks toward her family after Gov. Ron DeSantis announced on May 26, 2020, that he planned to place her on the Florida Supreme Court.
+However, the court later ruled that she was not qualified.
 Lt.
 Gov. Jeanette Nuñez stands at left.
-Credit: Florida Channel screenshot
+Source: Screenshot/Florida Channel screenshot

 The Florida Supreme Court has ordered Gov. Ron DeSantis to appoint a new justice of the court no later than Monday, and it can’t be Renatha Francis, who would have been the lone Black justice on the high court.